Boeing 727-200 Moulds in 1:400 Scale

 Dragon Wings (2000)

-For some the Dragon Wings 727-200 remains the favourite rendition in 1:400 scale and it does have several redeeming features that newer moulds don't have!
+For some the Dragon Wings 727-200 remains the favourite rendition in 1:400 scale and it is decent, including several redeeming features that newer moulds don't have!
 Even so I am generally not its biggest fan, although chuck new undercarriage on it and more modern printing and it'd rate much more highly.
-The shape of the fuselage, engines and tail is good and the fuselage mould, in keeping with all Dragon Wings efforts is splendidly seamless (except for on the underside).
+The shape of the fuselage, engines and tail is good and the fuselage mould, in keeping with all Dragon Wings efforts, is splendidly seamless (except for on the underside).
 There is a seam to fit the horizontal stabilisers onto the tail top but the fit is tight.
 I'd like the nose to be sharper and on some releases the nosegear doesn't have a central hub which makes it look odd.
 The Dragon main gear annoys me a bit too as the gear doors are too long and its troublesome to position properly.

 The mould was used relatively rarely, for Dragon Wings.
 Almost all the releases, aside from a few Ansetts, represent US trunk airlines - often with multiple variants.
 One interesting model that was made was the late 1990s Pan Am III 727 fitted with winglets and hushkits.
 For some of the older releases with the poor nosegear it may well be worth finding donor 727s and replacing the gear to one with hubs.
 This is easy to do with Dragon models since the gear is always detachable.